4 easy ways to put users at the center of your Confluence and Jira Service Management sites

 3. Make it easy for users to get help

-Another way to make the Confluence and JSM experience more unified for the audience is to embed help requests within your content by adding a portal request URL to a page.
+Another way to make the Confluence and JSM experience more unified for the audience is to embed help requests within your content by letting users create JSM requests on Confluence pages.
 Making it seamless to go from reading about something to asking for help with something can be a powerful boost to user engagement and satisfaction.

 Consider this scenario as an example: You post a news item about your organization’s parental-leave policy.
 In case readers have questions about it, or want to request leave approval, you can include a link to your HR service desk on the page.
 That way, employees reading the article can quickly make a parental leave time-off request or enquire about policy specifics.
 On Refined cloud sites, the service desk will pop up over top of the page, so users can file requests without a context switch.